michaelswitzer/michaelswitzer.github.io/pages/professional.md

 title: Professional
 permalink: /professional/
 ---
 I write about my work as a software product manager.
 View do not represent my employer.
-I do not reference any proprietary information.
+I do not reference proprietary information.